 Content Covered Here

-2. It’s hands-off!
 The three stages of this are dry brine, sear, and slow cook.
-You’ll spend most of the time waiting — just like our crockpot pork chops!
+You’ll spend most of the time waiting — just like our ranch pork chops crockpot!

-3. It’s a mouthwatering mix of sweet and savory.
-Sugary soda, rich pork, and spicy seasonings create a spiced caramelized crust and an addictive blend of flavors!
+- It’s a mouthwatering mix of sweet and savory.
+Sugary soda, rich meat, and spicy seasonings create a spiced caramelized crust and an addictive blend of flavors!

 Ingredient Notes and Substitutions

-- Kosher Salt – Coarse, large-grained salt is the foundation for our dry brine for pork.
+- Kosher Salt – Coarse, large-grained salt is the foundation for our dry brine.
 Kosher salt is the best.
 Avoid table salt, which will clump up during the process and make the brining less effective.

 - Sugar – This plays more of a flavoring role in the brine and browns the Dutch oven pulled pork beautifully.
 Both white and brown sugar are great for this – use whichever you have on hand.